silversixpence-crypto/dapol/spec.md

 2. If an entity's balance has changed from 1st to 2nd PoL then an attacker can guess the balance by dividing the commitments.
 Since the entity's balance is not an input to the hash function the attacker can first perform the above attack to locate leaf nodes that match to the same user, then do the division.
 The division attack goes like this:
     1. Entity's 2 leaf node commitments are $c_u=g^{l_u}_1 g^{b_u}_2$ & $c'_u=g^{l'_u}_1 g^{b_u}_2$
     2. Attacker divides the 2 to get $c=g^{l_u-l'_u}_1$
-    3. The liabilities generally have less than 64-bit security so the attacker can brute-force guess the value of $l_u-l'_u$, which gives the attacker insight into the trading actions taken by the entity
+    3. The liabilities generally have less than 64 bits of entropy so the attacker can guess the value of $l_u-l'_u$, which gives the attacker insight into the trading actions taken by the entity

 ### Public data (PD)